m&a community logo

 1. SPAC formation and IPO

-Private equity firms or individuals like former executives form a management team and find a special purpose acquisition company using nominal invested capital, also known as founder shares.
+Private equity firms or individuals like former business executives form a management team and find a special purpose acquisition company using nominal invested capital, also known as founder shares.
 This shell company now exists only on paper and has no employees.

 2. SPAC target search